davidjwise151/maintenance-tracker-app/README.md

 ### Overview
 The app now includes a reporting/history view for completed and past maintenance tasks.
 Users can:
 - View completed tasks in a sortable, paginated table
-- Filter by date range, category, and status
+- Filter by date range, category, and status (Pending, In-Progress, Done)
 - See task details and associated user

 ### How to Use
 1. Log in to the app.
 2. Navigate to the "Completed Tasks Report" section in the frontend.
-3. Use the filter form to search by status, category, date range, and page size.
+3. Use the filter form to search by status (Pending, In-Progress, Done), category, date range, and page size.
 4. Results are shown in a table with pagination controls.

 ### Backend API